hanalysis/MRes/README.md

 # MRes

-All the code from MRes Experimental Psychology and Data Science.
+All the code from my dissertation in MRes Experimental Psychology and Data Science.